 If only one foot is affected, nutritional deficiencies can be ruled out.
 If only the front hooves are involved, suspect concussion cracks from hard surfaces.
 If the horse is traveling over hard surfaces a lot, then back hooves may also crack.
 Cracks in the front hooves may also be a sign of contracted heels.

 Quarter and sand cracks near the heel of the hooves may be an indication of poorly trimmed hooves.
-If the heels get 'run under' or shallow, the hoof wall may crack due to uneven weight distribution.
+If the heels get "run under" or shallow, the hoof wall may crack due to uneven weight distribution.
 This too may indicate that contracted heels are developing.

-If the hooves are chipping, it may indicate that the horse frequently travels over rough or abrasive surfaces such as rock or gravel, frozen mud or ice.
+If the hooves are chipping, it may indicate that the horse frequently travels over rough or abrasive surfaces such as rock or gravel, frozen mud, or ice.
 Although hoof material is very strong, it is still not as hard as stone or pavement!
 Horses that must travel on these surfaces need some protection.

 Some cracks are caused by an injury at the coronet band either by a direct hit or by repeated concussion over hard surfaces.
 Cracks and chips can also form if the hoof is left untrimmed.
-White line disease—an infection that sets in between the hoof wall and underlying hoof structures may cause the hoof to split, crack or chip.
+White-line disease—an infection that sets in between the hoof wall and underlying hoof structures—may cause the hoof to split, crack, or chip.

-If wet, dry or very hard conditions are to blame, you may have to change the horse's environment.
+If wet, dry, or very hard conditions are to blame, you may have to change the horse's environment.
 If mud or wet is a problem your horse may have to spend at least part of the day on a dry surface like wood pellets or dry sand that will help draw moisture out.
 If dry conditions are the problem, many people let their water troughs run over, forming a damp area that the horse must stand in to drink.
 Hoof oils may not help as these products may seal out moisture.
-In extreme cases, where hoof cracks are affecting the horse's soundness, shoes, staples or other supportive materials may be necessary to reinforce the hoof a the hoof crack heals.
-If laminitis or severe infection is involved a veterinarian can prescribe treatment options such as antibiotics.
+In extreme cases, where hoof cracks are affecting the horse's soundness, shoes, staples or other supportive materials may be necessary to reinforce the hoof as the hoof crack heals.
+If laminitis or a severe infection is involved, a veterinarian can prescribe treatment options such as antibiotics.

 Balanced trims by a good farrier and good nutrition are the cornerstones of good hoof health.
-If the horse must travel over rough surfaces such as roads, gravel, rocks or ice consider using either shoes or hoof boots.
-Some horses will 'toughen up' if exposed gradually to these surfaces, but some may always stay sensitive and need some extra protection.
-It's important to realize that because hooves grow relatively slowly, repairing cracks can be a long slow process.
+If the horse must travel over rough surfaces such as roads, gravel, rocks, or ice consider using either shoes or hoof boots.
+Some horses will "toughen up" if exposed gradually to these surfaces, but some may always stay sensitive and need some extra protection.
+It's important to realize that, because hooves grow relatively slowly, repairing cracks can be a long slow process.